Useful organisations

 General: information, resources and carbon footprint measurement

-Heart of the City’s foundation programme.
-Continue your journey on our foundation programme which has an environmental focus alongside people, community and purpose.
-You’ll have access to 1:1 support through a membership manager and also learn from our ambassador experts at events.
+Heart of the City’s Foundations for Responsible Business programme.
+Continue your journey on this programme which has an environmental focus alongside people, community and purpose.
+You’ll have access to 1:1 support through a programme manager and learn from our ambassador experts at events.

 Government greenhouse gas emissions conversion factors is where the UK government publishes greenhouse gas emissions factors every year that you can use to measure your carbon footprint.
-They also have an overseas electricity tab where you can access emission factors for other countries’ electricity emissions – useful for you if you have international offices.
 You can also access past years’ conversion factors which are useful if you’re measuring a historic baseline year.

 SME Climate Hub is a UK government initiative and is specifically designed to help SMEs take action against climate change.
 The hub has resources, both for general and industry specific guidance on measuring and reducing your carbon footprint.